towhee-io/towhee/docs/get-started/data-collection.md

 	.towhee.resnet_model(model_name='resnet50')
 ```

 When `exception_safe` is enabled, `DataCollection` generates empty values on exceptions.
-The empty values will be skipped by the lagging functions/operators.
-And you are able to handle the empty values with a exception receiver at the tail of the chain:
+The lagging functions/operators will skip the empty values.
+And you can handle the empty values with an exception receiver at the tail of the chain:

 ```python
 dc.safe() \